Jovantri10/Lydzx/README.md

 <br />

-Hi, I'm Xyszx, a Front-End Developer, Back-End Developer from Earth.
+Hi, I'm Lydzx, a Front-End Developer, Back-End Developer from Earth.

 **About Me**